MrSynAckSter/snake-in-my-boot/README.md

 ```assembly
 cbw
 ```
 This trick clears ah to 0 when al is below 128, otherwise it sets ah to all 1's.
+This insctruction only takes 1 byte to encode.
 Sound to obscure?
 Clearing ah to 0 is more common in boot sector gaming, as it is where colors are held in textmode, and cldearing ah sets a black background.

 ### Better GameOver ###
 Replaced Shutdown (gameover) routine with just an int 0x19 reboot.
 Though this shaves some bytes, it's not why I did it.
 I just found it irritating that the game went through a 'complex' and proper shutdown routine when a simple reboot is much more convenient for the gamer.
 This is the only functionality exception that I took with this game.